craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 32 ounces Generalized Antivenom (275.0sp) > (45.0sp / potion)

 #### Aerotide
-A odorless inhalant typically stored in a pressurized capsule and released directly into the nostrils as a ventilative supplement - forcing breathable air into the respatorey system.
+A odorless inhalant typically stored in a pressurized capsule and released directly into the nostrils as a ventilative supplement; described as 'a notably uncomfortable experience', Aerotide forces a mixture of gasses into the lungs that reacts with present carbon-dioxide to create "fresh air" that can again be used within the respiratory system.

+Upon introduction, you are no longer Suffocating

 #### Ambebamol
 #### Amorphia